zentralopensource/zentral/docs/apps/santa.md

 Zentral is collecting information about all the binary, bundles and certificates that are present in the events that Santa uploads.

-Using this information, it is possible to build a rule without knowing the sha256, using the "Binary rule", "Bundle rule" or "Certificate rule" options in Rules > [Add] dropdown menu.
+Using this information, it is possible to build a rule without knowing the identifier, using the "Binary rule", "Bundle rule", "Certificate rule", or "Team ID rule" options in Rules > [Add] dropdown menu.
 But it might be that the binary, bundle or certificate information is not in Zentral.
 In that case, use the "Base rule" form.

 ### Rule scope